HungNguyen20/Bandits/README.md

 For those who use window operating system, search keywords "compile java command line window" for more detail.

+Another ultility you can use is [this online coding website](https://replit.com/), make sure to include *run.sh* file so that you can execute the program with **bash run.sh**

 ## How to complete: